ruchithareddy269/DM-Assignment-4/README.md

 __Part2-Auto EDA__

-Dataset Selection: A chosen dataset from Kaggle.
+Dataset : A chosen dataset from Kaggle.
 Objective: Conduct an automatic EDA using tools like Pandas Profiler or Sweetviz.
-Structure:

 Introduction: Rationale behind the dataset and tool selection.
 Data Loading: Importing the dataset into Colab.